Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 - Runs longer: Even with the Torque Drive attachment, the V11 runs further than the V8 – as much as 74 minutes!

-- Deep cleans carpet: Its high airflow and improved brush design permit the V11 to clean embedded dirt better than the V8 in longer spurts.
+- Deep cleans carpet: Its high airflow and improved brush design enable the V11 to clean embedded dirt more effectively than the V8 in longer spurts.

 - More convenience: The Dynamic Load Sensor in the Torque Drive attachment removes the need to continually adjust the power setting on every transition as it does it for you.